josephharrisonbraze/braze-docs/_docs/_hidden/misc_reference/x-in-y-behavior.md

 permalink: /x-in-y-behavior/
 ---

-# Current X in Y Filter Behavior
+# Current x in y filter behavior

 The behavior of these filters will remain largely the same and will be defined by the following characteristics: